Please Enjoy This Cursed Preview of "The Masked Singer" Season 4 That We All Deserve

 In the hilariously cursed clip, the two crowned owls flap their feathery wings as they dance to Rob Base and DJ E-Z Rock's "It Takes Two" in a clawfoot ornate egg.
 The announcer says that their performance will have you wondering "who, who" are behind the masks.
 I rather, am wondering who decided — on top of everything — to give these furries human hands?

 What seems more certain, however, is that the pair will probably be part of a musical group or duo.
-Adrienne Bailon and Raven-Symoné of the Cheetah Girls as well as Joey Fatone of the Backstreet Boys have been contestants in the past, so the show has proven to attract the girl/boy band crowd.
+Adrienne Bailon and Raven-Symoné of the Cheetah Girls as well as Joey Fatone of NSYNC have been contestants in the past, so the show has proven to attract the girl/boy band crowd.
 The Snow Owls will be unmasked together, after competing against — checks notes — Gremlin, Crocodile, Giraffe, Broccoli, Popcorn, Seahorse, Jellyfish, Mushroom, Whatchamacallit, Squiggly Monster, Dragon, Baby Alien, and Sun.

 A bigger sneak peek preview of season four will air next Sunday, September 13 at 8 p.m.
 ET on Fox, and The Masked Singer will officially premiere on Wednesday, September 23 at 8 p.m.
 ET.